The Church of All Saints by the Lake: “Reconciling, Affirming, Rejoicing”. Stay tuned for the new website at www.allsts.ca!

 Merger of St. Andrew’s and St. Mark’s

 In 1970 the Rev. Paul Busing became rector.
-He was succeeded in 1976 by the Rev. (now the Venerable ) Gordon Guy.
+He was succeeded in 1976 by the Rev. Gordon Guy.
 Upon his retirement in 2002, the Rev. Karen Chalk was appointed and served until 2013.
-The Rev. Elizabeth Welch was appointed in December 2014.
+The Rev. Elizabeth Welch, the last Incumbent before the merger, was appointed in December 2014.